Skip to content

 printf("%zu\n", sizeof('A')); // C: 输出 4,C++: 输出 1

-This difference doesn't affect your code in the vast majority of cases, but if you later switch from C to C++, keep this in mind so you aren't surprised by sizeof results.
+This distinction rarely affects how you write code, but if you switch from C to C++ later, keep this in mind to avoid being surprised by sizeof results.

-The World of Encoding — ASCII Is Just the Starting Point
+The World of Character Encoding—ASCII is Just the Beginning

 ASCII uses 7 bits (0–127) to represent English letters, digits, and common symbols.
-But the world isn't limited to English—Chinese, Japanese, and emoji can't be represented with ASCII.
-The C standard later added support for multibyte characters and wide characters:
+However, the world involves more than just English—Chinese, Japanese, and emoji cannot be represented by ASCII.
+The C standard later added support for multibyte and wide characters:

 c